The Mantis Network I: A standard grid of templates and masks for cross-correlation analyses of ultra-hot Jupiter transmission spectra: Introduction

 Integral to the application of cross-correlation-based techniques is the use of a template spectrum to combine spectral lines of interest.
-If the objective is to detect a species at high confidence or when the cross-correlation operation is used to match the model spectrum to the data, a template is designed such that it most closely matches the true transmission spectrum, which is usually poorly known a priori.
-Computing accurate models at high-resolution is presented with challenges related to line-list accuracy, computational resources, and theoretical assumptions.
-Some studies use full numerical simulations to compute cross-correlation templates, thereby introducing particular model-dependencies that may vary case-by-case.
+If the objective is to detect a species at high confidence or when the cross-correlation operation is used to match the model spectrum to the data, a template is designed to most closely match the true transmission spectrum, which is usually poorly known a priori.
+Computing accurate models at high resolution involves challenges related to line-list accuracy, computational resources, and theoretical assumptions.
+Some studies use full numerical simulations to compute cross-correlation templates, thereby introducing particular model dependences that may vary from case to case.
 Others use versatile analytical approximations \citep[e.g.][]{Merritt2021}, while yet others make use of cross-correlation functions generated by the data-reduction pipelines of high-precision radial velocity instruments such as HARPS and ESPRESSO, which are created using stellar masks that contain a number of absorbing species simultaneously \citep{Bourrier2020,Ehrenreich2020}.